moliver28/research-handbook/content/handbook/values/_index.md

 And if you make a mistake (e.g. accidentally using the wrong pronoun or an outdated phrase), acknowledge it, **apologize gracefully and move on**; there is no need to dwell on it, and you can work to avoid making that mistake in the future.
 Please also visit our [Gender and Sexual-orientation Identity Definitions and FAQ](/handbook/people-group/orientation-identity/) page if you have questions around pronouns and other topics related to gender / sexual orientation.

+##### Learn How to Pronounce Other People's Names

+We attach part of our identity to our names, and if it is mis-pronounced it can feel less-inclusive.
+If it happens repeatedly, then it is sending a message to that person that you are not interested in learning how to pronounce their name correctly.
+This applies to everyone you are in contact with: team members, customers, candidatesates for jobs and anyone else.

+People who's name is repeatly mis-pronounced may feel unimportant or self-conscious and may not speak up about it.
+Other negative behaviours are giving a person a nickname without their permission, or not referring to them by name at all in sync calls.

+There can be challenges for some people with names from a different language or culture than their own, but with some effort, name pronunciation can be learned by anyone.
+Some ways to achieve this are:

+- Ask the person for help: "I'm sorry, I don't think I am pronouncing your name correctly?
+Can you help me with the correct pronouncation?"
+- Use the written and recorded pronunciation tools in Slack
+- Use online tools such such videos recorded on YouTube or [NameShouts](https://www.nameshouts.com/)
+- Practice the prouncation with a friend or team member who knows the correct pronunication.

+###### Use of nicknames

+Some people may choose to use a nickname, eg: "Bob" instead of "Robert".
+As long as this is their choice this is perfectly acceptable.
+We should avoid assigning a nickname to a person when we have difficulty with their name.

+###### Slack Pronunciation

+Slack has two features to help with this issue: the phoenetic name prouncation field and the ability to record your own name pronunciation audioclip.
+We encourage all team members to complete both of these.

 ##### Inclusive interviewing

 This is documented on our page about [interviewing](/handbook/hiring/interviewing/#inclusive-interviewing).